jolicode/Badass-Pageflow/README.md

  * `getNavBar`: returns the navBar object, which allows to manipulate the navigation bar
  * `hideNavBar`: hides the navbar
  * `removeEventListeners`: clears the event listeners defined in the page content.
 This may be useful to remove event listeners associated to the Ti.App namespace (see "Removing event listeners" below)
+ * `replace`: replaces the page content.
+Takes as argument the same like the `addChild` method
  * `setNavCenter`: sets the navBar center item.
 Pass `null` to clear the navBar center content
  * `setNavLeft`: sets the navBar left item.
 Pass `null` to clear the navBar left content
  * `setNavRight`: sets the navBar right item.
 Pass `null` to clear the navBar right content